You have an important role to play in protecting your property and the entire sheep industry from biosecurity threats.

 The recommended on-farm biosecurity practices for sheepmeat producers and wool growers are contained in the National Biosecurity Reference Manual: Grazing Livestock.

 The manual provides a set of voluntary, cost-effective guidelines to help reduce the risk of disease entering a property, spreading through the livestock population, and/or being passed to surrounding livestock operations.
 It outlines recommended measures under five management areas: livestock; people, equipment and vehicles; feed and water; pests and weeds; management.

 As a sheep farmer, the best way to protect yourself from biosecurity risks is to keep diseases, pests and weeds off your property.
-Always insist on a properly completed National Sheep Health Statement and National Vendor Declaration when purchasing stock, offering sheep for sale, and when mandated by inter-state movement requirements.
+Always insist on a properly completed National Sheep Health Declaration and National Vendor Declaration when purchasing stock, offering sheep for sale, and when mandated by interstate movement requirements.

 The single biggest threat to the sheep industry’s sustainability is an outbreak of an emergency animal disease.
-For this reason, the Sheepmeat Council of Australia and WoolProducers Australia have put into place a series of animal health policies at both the state and national levels to guard against threats to the industry's biosecurity.
+For this reason, Sheep Producers Australia and WoolProducers Australia have put into place a series of animal health policies at both the state and national levels to guard against threats to the industry’s biosecurity.